NeoGeographyToolkit/StereoPipeline/docs/tools/sat_sim.rst

 given endpoints.
 It is represented as a straight edge in the projected coordinate system of the DEM, which results in an arc around the planet.

+The input DEM must not have holes, be reasonalbly smooth, and extend well-beyond the area of interest.
+The ``dem_mosaic`` (:numref:`dem_mosaic`) tool can be used to preprocess such a DEM (hole-filling and blur options).

 The images are created with bicubic interpolation in the ortho image and are saved with float pixels.
 Missing pixels will have nodata values.